 Also visible in this photo are the 80mm (3.1")

 ORION guiding telescope and the 80mm (3.1") ANTARES erect-image finder scope.

 The MI-250 mount is controlled remotely from the adjacent control room using N.I.N.A (Night time Imaging 'N' Astronomy) software by Stefan Berg, in conjunction with the GEMINI I controller shown in the photo just below the mount.

 ASTRO IMAGING EQUIPMENT

 The photo to the right is a closer view of the hardward used for guided astro imaging at the observatory.

 The 80mm (3.1") ORION ED 80 Apochromatic guiding refractor is mounted atop the C-11 OTA using Losmandy heavy duty dovetail base and rings.
 Attached to the guiding telescope is a ZWO ASI 174MM CCD guiding camera, which sends guiding corrections to the MI-250 mount via an RS-232 connection.

 Also shown is the MICRO-TOUCH stepper motor

-During an imaging session, both the imaging camera, guiding camera, and MI-250 mount are controlled remotely from the CONTROL ROOM, via underfloor cabling, using MAXIM DL 5.2 software running on an HP 15-dh-1054 OMEN
+During an imaging session, both the imaging camera, guiding camera, and MI-250 mount are controlled remotely from the CONTROL ROOM, via underfloor cabling, using N.I.N.A (Nighttime Imaging 'N' Astronomy) software running on an HP 15-dh-1054 OMEN 5gHz laptop computer.

 Pictured below is the ZWO 174mm Mini guiding camera